berkowski/optimine2dat/README.rst

 The program can be packaged into a single file using `pyinstaller`, but it's not a one-command deal.
 First you'll need to generate the spec file using `pyi-makespec`:

+NOTE:  When packaging, use PyQt5 and PyQtChart version 5.9.2 (5.10 isn't supported well by pyinstaller)

 ## Linux version:

     pyi-makespec --onefile -n Optimine2Dat --add-data optimine2dat/export.ui:. optimine2dat/export.py